Get 15% Off All Certificate Courses and Build Your Sustainability Skills! Offer Ends Feb 17th.

 What are the disadvantages of Sustainable Aviation Fuel?

 Although Sustainable Aviation Fuel (SAF) is a much cleaner and less polluting alternative to conventional fuel, there are still some disadvantages of this fuel.
-Worldwide, SAF makes up less than 0.1 percent of aviation fuel, and it has been found it costs four times the amount of kerosene
+Worldwide, SAF makes up less than 0.1 percent of aviation fuel, and it has been found it costs four times the amount of kerosene.

 Not to mention, many experts argue that investing in SAF is not the best strategy when it comes to decarbonising engine technology.
 In other words, they believe a much better solution would be to invest in technologies such as electric and hydrogen propulsion, as they are long-term solutions to aviation emissions.